OlaoluwajohnsonT/Portfolio/README.md

 ### [Driving Smarter Budget Decisions with Shapley & Markov Attribution](https://github.com/OlaoluwajohnsonT/multi-touch-attribution-python)
 <img align="left" width="40%" src="https://github.com/OlaoluwajohnsonT/2024-Projects/blob/main/fabio-oyXis2kALVg-unsplash%20(1).jpg">

-This project applies multi-touch attribution models in Python to measure how marketing channels contribute to conversions.
-It integrates rule-based, probabilistic, and predictive methods to deliver actionable insights that support data-driven marketing budget allocation and performance optimisation across digital channels.
+This project applies multi-touch attribution models in Python to assess how different marketing channels contribute to conversions across the full customer journey.
+It combines rule-based, probabilistic, and predictive approaches to quantify channel influence, capture interaction effects, and evaluate performance beyond single-touch models.
+The analysis delivers actionable insights that support data-driven marketing budget allocation, optimisation of channel mix, and improved decision-making.
+Overall, the project demonstrates how advanced attribution techniques can enhance marketing effectiveness, maximise return on investment, and provide a more accurate understanding of multi-channel digital performance.

 <br><be>
 <br><br>